-Master of Arts in Education Curriculum and Instruction
+Master of Arts in Education Curriculum and Instruction Language and Culture

-The Curriculum and Instruction program is designed for classroom teachers and education professionals who want to enhance their teaching effectiveness in connection with language and culture.
+The Curriculum and Instruction Language and Culture program is designed for classroom teachers and education professionals who want to enhance their teaching effectiveness in connection with language and culture.
 In addition to the core and required courses, students choose four elective courses with the advice of the Program Chair to complete the 36 required credits.
-Students must successfully pass a comprehensive writing exam as a culminating activity for the Curriculum and Instruction program.